WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 - **Components:** V, S
 - **Duration:** Concentration, up to 1 minute
 ___
 You summon a cloud at a point within range, causing flaming raindrops to blanket a 15-foot radius area around it.
-Each creature entering the area for the first time on their turn, or who starts their turn there, takes 3d12 points of fire damage or half on a successful Dexterity save.
+Each creature entering the area for the first time on their turn, or who starts their turn there, must make a Dexterity saving throw, taking 3d12 fire damage on a failed save, or half as much on a success.

 As a bonus action you can move the cloud up to 15 feet to a point you can see.
 Unattended flammable objects in the area are ignited.

 ***At Higher Levels:*** When you cast this spell using a spell slot of 6th level or higher, it deals an additional 1d12 points of fire damage for each spell level above 5th.